djalbat/murmuration/README.md

 Aside from small differences in configuration and error handling the Functionality across the aforementioned specific packages is identical, and is therefore covered here.

 Statements are covered first up, but ideally they should be executed in the context of transactions and therefore the remainder of this section cannot be overlooked.
-In particular, the example statements that follow are executed within operations, which are covered in the later subsection on transactions.
+In particular, the example statements that follow are executed inside operations, which are covered in the later subsection on transactions.
+If you do not want to use Murmuration's operations then you can in fact easily wrap statements in promises, see the relevant subsection below.

 ### Generating statements